 London Bridge is an area in Portsea that you can drive or walk in from Point Nepean.
 Just down from the Portsea Life Saving Club it is a beautiful place to visit in low tide as the rock pools glisten and make for some beautiful photos.
 It is recommended to include here as part of a beach trip to Portsea or an add on when visiting Point Nepean.

 If you continue walking along the back beach from Portsea to Sorrento a path will lead up from the beach to a track known affectionately as ‘The Artists Trail’.
 About a 5km walk, it is known as this as there are many beautiful coves to look down on, giving the artist many a spot to stop and pick up their paintbrush (or camera as it is these days).

 Cape Schanck is 30km from Portsea so either requires strong legs to walk to or a car to get there if including it in with the other walks above.
-Cape Schanck is a beautiful spot where the lighthouse sits protecting ships planning on entering either Port Phillip or Western Port bays.
-It also has a great boardwalk to take you down to the sea to explore the rock beaches below.
+It is a beautiful spot where the lighthouse sits protecting ships planning on entering either Port Phillip or Western Port bays.
+The boardwalk here will take you down to the sea to explore the rock beaches below.

 Another great place to visit in the Mornington Peninsula National Park is Bushrangers Bay.
 There are two tracks to it, both about 2km long.
 The first leaves from the Cape Schanck lighthouse.
 The second leaves from a car park on Boneo Rd.
 Both tracks are fairly easy walking but Cape Schanck dies provide the better car park.